The Department of Urban Planning Alumni Advisory Board was formed to:

 BITHIA RATNASAMY, BUPD 2015

 Urban planning for Bithia Ratnasamy is a means of pursuing justice through policymaking, intergovernmental coordination, and meaningful community engagement.
 Bithia works to employ processes and policies that move communities toward more accessible and equitable futures.
-She currently serves as a project manager in the Office of Atlanta Mayor Keisha Lance Bottoms where she works with the city's chief housing officer to increase affordable and equitable housing opportunities for all who want to call Atlanta home.
+She currently serves as director of housing at the Atlanta Housing Authority.
 Bithia has also served with the Georgia Deputy Commissioner of Housing, University of Michigan Institute for Social Research, City of Phoenix Planning Department, Phoenix Council District 5, Atlanta BeltLine, Inc., and Charis Community Housing.
 She received her Bachelor of Urban Planning and Development from Ball State University and Master of Urban Planning from the University of Michigan with a concentration in Housing and Community Development.
 She is active with New Leaders Council.

 LISA ROBERTS, AICP, BUPD 1994